CatroVal/rockifyMusic/README.md

+# rockifyMusic
-# rockifyMusic is a personal project that emulates Spotify.
+This a personal project that emulates Spotify.
 Developed with PHP, HTML, CSS, JavaScript, Jquery, JSON and Ajax calls.